Phil Rees (greyhound trainer)

-Phil Rees Sr. (1914-1986) was an English greyhound trainer.
+Phil Rees Sr. (8 April 1914 – 19 March 1986) was an English greyhound trainer.
 He was three times British champion trainer and a winner of the English Greyhound Derby.

 Early life

-He worked as a Fleet Street rep, an advertising rep and a greengrocer before training greyhounds on the Welsh flapping tracks (independent tracks).
+Rees worked as a Fleet Street rep, an advertising rep and a greengrocer before training greyhounds on the Welsh flapping tracks (independent tracks).
 He then became a kennel hand for Ernie Pratt, at Slough Stadium.

 Career

-After taking out a private trainers licence his first major success came in 1961, when a greyhound called Long Story won the Gold Collar.
+After taking out a private trainers licence, his first major success came in 1961, when a greyhound called Long Story won the Gold Collar.
 Just one month later the Derby final favourite Oregon Prince finished runner-up in the 1961 English Greyhound Derby.
 The greyhound made amends by then winning the Welsh Greyhound Derby.

-In 1963 he won the Oaks for the first time with Cranog Bet and the bitch repeated the feat the following year before Rees joined Wimbledon Stadium from Clapton Stadium as a contracted trainer.
+On 8 July 1963, he won the Oaks for the first time with Cranog Bet but shortly afterwards gave notice to quit at Clapton Stadium, where he was a contracted trainer.
+He subsequently joined Wimbledon Stadium and repeated his Oaks success by winning the event with Cranog Bet again during 1964.

-Shady Parachute qualified for the 1967 English Greyhound Derby final finishing fourth and one year later Rees had a second and fourth place finish in the final.
+Shady Parachute qualified for the 1967 English Greyhound Derby final finishing fourth and one year later Rees had a second and fourth-place finish in the final.
 Shady Parachute was an overwhelming favourite but failed to secure the title, but did win the 1968 Oaks.

 After a few quieter years Rees finally won the sports biggest prize when Mutts Silver won the 1976 English Greyhound Derby.

 In 1978, he retired and transferred the Burhill kennels in Walton-on-Thames to his son Philip Rees Jr. His grandson Richard Rees became a third generation trainer at the Burhill Kennels in 2008.